duzzisantos/bookshelf/README.md

 # bookshelf
 This simulates a virtual library, whereby books are dragged from the reserves on to the bookshelf.
 Users could then drag at least four books into their basket ready for check out.
+On checkout, a ticket is printed, which the user downloads as PDF.